sdfiokpskiopdf/what-to-code/README.md

 # what-to-code
 A clone of https://what-to-code.com/.
-Built with Flask, Html, and CSS
+Built with Python(Flask), Html, CSS, and Javascript

 ## Overview
 This website was made to practice my web development skills.
 I am trying to replicate every feature of the website stated in the decription: